themesberg/flowbite-svelte/src/routes/components/sidebar.md

 <Htwo label="Active item" />

 Use the following example to show the active item.
+Use the `activeClass` prop to change the style.

 <ExampleDiv>
 <script>